wjkba/solve-script/README.md

 -   **Session Management**: Keeps you logged in as you move around the site, no need to keep re-entering your details

 ### Challenge System
--   **Challenge Browser**: ind the right challenge for you, filter by how hard it is or what it's about
+-   **Challenge Browser**: Find the right challenge for you, filter by how hard it is or what it's about
 -   **Code Editor**:  a proper code editor, like the one from VS Code
 -   **Test Runner**: Hit "run" and see if your code passes all tests
 -   **Instant Feedback**: You'll know right away if your code worked or not, with results in the panel